hadjShell/JavaScriptLearningJourney/CSS Notes.md

     overflow: auto;
 }

-/* star selector select all elements */
+/* override the default setting in the user agent stylesheet made by the browser */
 * {
-    /* override some default setting in the user agent stylesheet made by the browser */
     /* box-sizing cannot be inherited */
     box-sizing: border-box;
     margin: 0;
     padding: 0;
 }

-/* Margins collapse (only applied to top and bottom, not left and right) */ /* the actual margin between these two boxes is the larger margin 30px */
+/* Margins collapse (only applied to top and bottom, not left and right) the actual margin between these two boxes is the larger margin 30px Therefore, always stick with one margin style when add margins among elements */
 #box-1 {
     margin-bottom: 20px;
 }